 Work in abroad sounds like an adventure to many people.
-However, a job search in New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
+However, a New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
 You need to pass the New Zealand job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in New Zealand.

 Do not misjudge the impact a New Zealand job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Most visits to New Zealand are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Prepare yourself for the New Zealand job interview.
 Before an interview find out information about the company you want to work for.
 Practice a few-sentence "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Look less serious and more cheerful.
 Smile.
 Be positive.